-Nevertheless, there will be no more gloom for those who were in distress.
-In the past he humbled the land of Zebulun and the land of Naphtali, but in the future he will honor Galilee of the Gentiles, by the way of the sea, along the Jordan-2 The people walking in darkness have seen a great light; on those living in the land of the shadow of death a light has dawned.
-3 You have enlarged the nation and increased their joy; they rejoice before you as people rejoice at the harvest, as men rejoice when dividing the plunder.
-4 For as in the day of Midian's defeat, you have shattered the yoke that burdens them, the bar across their shoulders, the rod of their oppressor.
+But there will be no gloom for her who was in anguish.
+In the former time he brought into contempt the land of Zebulun and the land of Naphtali, but in the latter time he has made glorious the way of the sea, the land beyond the Jordan, Galilee of the nations.
+2 The people who walked in darkness have seen a great light; those who dwelt in a land of deep darkness, on them has light shone.
+3 You have multiplied the nation; you have increased its joy; they rejoice before you as with joy at the harvest, as they are glad when they divide the spoil.
+4 For the yoke of his burden, and the staff for his shoulder, the rod of his oppressor, you have broken as on the day of Midian.

-9:1 NO MORE GLOOM - Verse 1 looks back to the Assyrian conquest of the northern kingdom, which included two of the northern-most tribes, Zebulum and Naphtali in 722-721 B.C.
+9:1 no gloom - Verse 1 looks back to the Assyrian conquest of the northern kingdom, which included two of the northern-most tribes, Zebulum and Naphtali in 722-721 B.C.
 In 701 B.C., the southern kingdom and Jerusalem itself were threatened by the Assyrian king, Sennacherib.
 Although spared at this time, Judah would eventually fall to the Babylonians almost a century and half later as Isaiah warns.
 With the north in captivity, Jerusalem threatened, and eventual exile certain, a cloud of darkness hung over Jerusalem and Judah, because their sins, especially their apostasy from Yahweh.
 In that context Isaiah's words of hope, "There will be no more gloom for those who are in distress," were greatly needed and should have been welcome.